ax2inc/gpt-ads-module/README.md

 If enabled, ads won't be fetched on page load but will be refreshed individually as they are mounted.

+### responsive

+- **Type**: `Boolean`
+- **Default**: `false`

+Set to true to enable responsive mode for all ads slot.
+In responsive mode, ad slots listen to window resize events and refresh themselves if a different size mapping matches current window size.

 ## Usage

 When the module is enabled, it registers a global Vue component that you can use to display ads in your app.
 By default, the component's name is **GptAd** but this can be changed via the `componentName` option.